 - Myofascial pain

 Fellows will implement treatment plans and follow their patients under the direct supervision of the Center for Pain Medicine faculty.
 Fellows will gain expertise in fluoroscopically-guided interventional pain techniques including:

 - Interlaminar and transforaminal epidural steroid injections

 - Sympathetic blocks

 - Diagnostic discography

-Our fellows have the opportunity to participate in the educational process of medical, nursing and physical therapy students, as well as residents of different specialties, both through formal didactic sessions and one-on-one teaching.
+Our fellows have the opportunity to participate in the educational process of residents from different specialties as well as students from medical and nursing schools.
+This is accomplished both through formal didactic sessions and one-on-one teaching.